• Blog

 July 23, 2025

-Sponsors and CROs operating across borders may have recently encountered new and growing challenges when importing clinical trial materials into
+Sponsors and CROs operating across borders may have recently encountered new and growing challenges when importing clinical trial materials into Canada.

-CARM is reshaping how imports are managed, particularly for non-resident entities, regulated product shipments, and logistics providers that have not yet adapted to the new requirements.
 For clinical trials, the impact of these changes can extend well beyond customs documentation, affecting site readiness, drug availability, and even study viability.

 A Changing Landscape for Clinical Imports

 CARM was launched with the objective of modernizing and digitizing Canada’s import system.
-While its goals focus on efficiency and automation, the implementation has introduced new regulatory complexities.
-These developments are especially relevant for sponsors managing pharmaceutical imports (particularly lab kits), investigational product logistics, and temperature-sensitive supply chains.
+While the goal of CARM compliance is on efficiency and automation, the implementation has introduced new regulatory complexities.

-Historically, Canada’s Non-Resident Importer (NRI) program allowed foreign sponsors to act as Importer of Record IOR) without needing a Canadian presence.
-This offered a practical route to manage clinical logistics efficiently.
-However, under CARM, even NRIs must now fulfill new obligations.
-Many vendors who previously managed their own imports have not yet met these standards.
+Historically, Canada’s Non-Resident Importer (NRI) program allowed foreign sponsors to act as Importer of Record (IOR) without needing a Canadian presence.
+This provided a practical approach to efficiently managing clinical logistics.
+However, under CARM compliance, even NRIs must now fulfill new obligations.

 Medical Device Imports into Canada with CARM: Elevated Scrutiny